RAHULRNAIR2000/Java-Learnings/README.md

      10. overriding

-         Method overriding occurs when a subclass provides a specific implementation of a method that is already provided by its superclass.
+         Method overriding occurs when a subclass provides a specific implementation of a method already provided by its superclass.
 In real life, think of a parent's rule being modified by the child.
 For instance, a parent may have a rule to come home by 10 PM, but the child overrides it to come home by 11 PM.